Probot: Release

 Despite Grohl's label Roswell having a deal with RCA Records, he knew such an unorthodox project featuring cult musicians of the past would not be easily accepted by major labels.
 RCA was interested at first, but later Grohl decided to follow the spirit of the original bands "on independent, punk-rock do it yourself labels."
-So Grohl's friend Pete Stahl, with whom he had played in Scream and was then in the band Goatsnake, suggested the label of his bandmate Greg Anderson, the smaller metal-based Southern Lord Records.
+Grohl's friend Pete Stahl suggested Southern Lord Records, which was founded by Greg Anderson.

 The album is available as a single CD and a double LP (available on red and black vinyl).
 Southern Lord released a double A-sided single, "Centuries of Sin/The Emerald Law" in a limited edition of 6,666 on 7" vinyl only.
 It is available on black, green, red & red/black swirl vinyl, and sold out shortly after release.
 The album artwork was created by musician Away (Michel Langevin) of Voivod.

 Reception

 Critical reception to the Probot album was largely positive with few recurring complaints; Metacritic shows a 72/100 critic rating based on 21 reviews.
 Rolling Stone declared it as "the year's first great metal album," while Blender reported, "Unlike similar records... this has a unity of aesthetic purpose, a competitive wallop, even (kind of) a seriousness."

 David Browne of Entertainment Weekly gave Probot a B− rating.
 He notes, "For a lark, it aims for (and hits) a few bull's-eyes, including the whiplashing 'The Emerald Law' and the post-apocalyptic death march 'Ice Cold Man'."
 However, Browne comments how the mystery and thrill of vintage metal bands is "largely gone" with many lyrics on Probot sounding "more amusing than menacing" and even "unintentionally funny."
 He sums it up as "lying somewhere between homage and howler."